<img alt="" src="https://secure.peak2poem.com/196389.png" style="display:none;">

 Consider the practical implications across key digital shelf activities:

 Stock monitoring accuracy: When your analytics incorrectly report product availability, teams either rush to address non-existent problems or miss actual stock-outs.
 Both scenarios waste resources and can damage retailer relationships.
+Our research on out-of-stock monitoring reveals brands discover 2.5x more availability issues with accurate location-based data.

 Search optimisation decisions: Incorrect data about search rankings or keyword performance leads to misallocated effort.
 Teams might optimise for keywords that aren't actually underperforming or ignore genuine opportunities.